hechmik/voxceleb_enrichment_age_gender/README.md

 ## Repo structure
 This repository is structured as follows:
 - [dataset](dataset/): here the [**ENRICHED DATASET**](dataset/final_dataframe_extended.csv) can be found and downloaded, as well as support files detailing which records have been used for training and testing
-- [best_models](best_models/): the best models reported in the paper, Linear Regression with i-Vectors (Age regression) and Logistic regression with i-Vectors (Gender recognition), are made available so that other users can try them in a variety of scenarios (assuming that
+- [best_models](best_models/): the best models reported in the paper, Linear Regression with i-Vectors (Age regression) and Logistic regression with i-Vectors (Gender recognition), are made available so that other users can try them in a variety of scenarios (assuming that features where computed as described)
 - [notebooks](notebooks/): Python scripts and Jupyter notebooks used throughout the various steps

 ## Aknowledgments